perfsonar/microdep/README.md

 ## Project structure

 The folder structure follows perfsonar standards to enable building with *unibuild*.
-The *microdep* folder holds source and build specs for Microdep core packages.
-The *submodules* folder holds other git projects which Microdep depends upon.
-A collection of other folders (on the project root level) holds misc libraries Microdep also depends on.
+The *microdep* folder holds source and build specs for Microdep core packages and well as a collection of other folders and build specs for libraries Microdep also depends on.

 A *microdep-dev* folder exists with some legacy version of misc files.
 Please ignore this one (or have a look if you suspect some old ideas can be re-introduced.)